wds4/tribal-tapestry/essays/bookJustification/hypotheses/tribalTapestry.md

 Toxicity serves a purpose: proof of loyalty to the tribe.

 ## 6. [Virtue Signals]()
-Virtue Signals demonstrate proof of loyalty and weave toxic threads into the narrative fiction.
+Virtue Signals demonstrate proof of loyalty and weave new toxic threads into the narrative fiction, resulting in evolution of the narrative fiction.

 ## 7. [There's Truth, and Then There's "Truth," and Never the Twain Shall Meet](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/dualModeHypothesis.md)
 Basic human cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.